%@ Page Language="C#" AutoEventWireup="true" Inherits="System.Web.UI.Page" %>

-Soka University of America is eligible to receive Title IV funding and some Cal Grants.
 Federal and State Aid is defined as any financial aid originating from Federal or State resources.
+Grants do not need to be repaid.

-While it is the sincere intention of the Office of Financial Aid to offer the same opportunities to all students, Federal and State Aid is only available to US Citizens and a few “Eligible Non-citizens”.
-With this in mind, the following aid is applied to tuition charges only.
-If a student receiving a Federal or State Grant has also been awarded the Soka Opportunity Scholarship (SOS), the SOS will be prorated so that the combination of State and Federal Aid with the SOS amount to the awarded amount of the SOS.
+While it is the sincere intention of the Office of Financial Aid to offer the same opportunities to all students, Federal and State Aid is only available to US Citizens and “eligible non-citizens.”
+If a student receiving a Federal or State Grant has also been awarded the Soka Opportunity Scholarship (SOS), the SOS will be adjusted so that the combination of State and Federal Aid with the SOS amount will not exceed tuition & fee costs.

 This page only details grants and scholarships.
 Loans and Federal Work-study information can be found on the “Self Help” page.